WDI-SEA/u1-project-game/my-process.md

   - Play though the game several times, making changes where necessary

 ### Unsolved Problems
 The game pretty much functions as I intended.
 Originally, instead of a heal, I wanted each Cat to have a buff or debuff ability.
 I believe it would make the game more dynamic and interesting.
-Certains buffs/debuffs would work well with other Cat's specials, allowing a player to incoporate more strategy/tactics by comboing abilities.
+Certain buffs/debuffs would work well with other Cat's specials, allowing a player to incorporate more strategy/tactics by comboing abilities.

 This is an achievable goal, given more time.